Projections for model-independent sensitivity estimates on top-quark anomalous electromagnetic couplings at the FCC-he: Production of pairs via the process

-A useful approximation for determined the $e^-p \to e^-\gamma^*\gamma^*p \to e^-t\bar t p$ scattering cross-section, it is due to Weizsacker-Williams Approximation (WWA), also alternatively called the Equivalent Photon Approximation (EPA) \cite{Budnev,Baur1,Piotrzkowski}.
-In EPA, photons emitted from incoming charged particles which have very low virtuality are scattered at very small angles from the beam pipe and because the emitted quasi-real photons have a low $Q^{2}$ virtuality, these are almost real.
-These processes have been observed experimentally at the LEP, Tevatron and LHC \cite{Abulencia,Aaltonen1,Aaltonen2,Chatrchyan1,Chatrchyan2,Abazov,Chatrchyan3}.
-In WWA or EPA, the quasireal photons emitted from both lepton and proton beams collide with each other and produce the subprocess $\gamma^{*} \gamma^{*} \rightarrow t \bar{t}$.
-In the WWA, the spectrum of first photon emitted by electron is given by \cite{Belyaev,Budnev}
+The Weizsacker-Williams Approximation (WWA), also alternatively called the Equivalent Photon Approximation (EPA) \cite{Budnev,Baur1,Piotrzkowski}, is useful for determining the $e^-p \to e^-\gamma^*\gamma^*p \to e^-t\bar t p$ scattering cross-section.
+In EPA, photons emitted from incoming charged particles with very low virtuality are scattered at very small angles from the beam pipe.
+Because the emitted quasi-real photons have a low $Q^{2}$ virtuality, they are almost real.
+These processes have been observed experimentally at the LEP, the Tevatron and the LHC \cite{Abulencia,Aaltonen1,Aaltonen2,Chatrchyan1,Chatrchyan2,Abazov,Chatrchyan3}.
+In WWA or EPA, the quasi-real photons emitted from both lepton and proton beams collide with each other and produce the subprocess $\gamma^{*} \gamma^{*} \rightarrow t \bar{t}$.
+In the WWA, the spectrum of the photon emitted by electron $(\gamma^*_1)$ is given by \cite{Belyaev,Budnev}:

 where $x_1=E_{\gamma^*_1}/E_{e}$ and $Q^2_{max}$ is maximum virtuality of the photon.
-The minimum value of the $Q^2_{min}$ is given by
+The minimum value of the $Q^2_{min}$ is given by: